cynthialmy/cynthialmy.github.io/_posts/2024-06-11-contract-manager.md

 ### What This Reveals

-Seniority isn't knowing all the answers—it's **knowing which problems to defer**.
+Seniority isn't knowing all the answers.
+It's **knowing which problems to defer**.

 ---